heremaps/here-data-sdk-typescript/docs/work-with-interactive-map-layer.md

      });
      ```

-   - To get features using a bounding box, call the `getFeaturesByBBox` function with the request builder, feature IDs, and layer ID.
+   - To get features using a bounding box, call the `getFeaturesByBBox` function with the request builder, bounding box, and layer ID.

      ```typescript
      const result = await InteractiveApi.getFeaturesByBBox(requestBuilder, {